 10 Years is predictable enough.
-The bully seeks redemption; unrequited crushes come to light; spouses are introduced to the high school side of their significant other that they may not have been aware of, etc.
+The bully seeks redemption; unrequited crushes come to light; spouses are introduced to the high school side of their significant other that they may not have known about, etc.

 Yes, there are some stories that I would have preferred to see more of over others (Oscar Isaac and Kate Mara’s chemistry loaded Reeves and Elise, for one), but I felt like the movie gave a fair amount of time to each subplot, making each character interesting enough that I never felt the need to skip past any of them.